ttseng/Spin/README.md

 ## CAD

+If you are building a turntable and have access to a laser cutter with a bed larger than 12", build the DEFAULT turntable.
+If you have a smaller laser cutter that is 12" in a single dimension, build the Modified 12-inch turntable design.
+Both designs have the same exact footprint (13"), but the modified 12-inch turntable has smaller laser cut parts and has an additional set of three 3D printed feet.

-The CAD folder contains three subfolders: _3D Print_, _Laser Cut_, and _Solidworks_.
+Each contains three subfolders: _3D Print_, _Laser Cut_, and _Solidworks_.
 Building your own Spin turntable requires laser cutting parts in 3/16" and 1/8" acrylic, which can be found in the _Laser Cut_ folder in Illustrator, Corel Draw, and DXF formats.
 Additionally, you'll need to 3D print a gear (motor_gear.STL), which can be found in the _3D print_ folder.
 Optionally, you can 3D print your own iPhone dock (sized for an iPhone 4/4S or 5/5S), and the iPhone 6 Adapter sized for an iPhone 6/6S, both of which can be found in the 3D print folder.
+If you are building the modified turntable, you will also need to 3D print three feet.
 If you're using an iPad, here's a simple LEGO stand you can build: http://spin.media.mit.edu/sets/731

 If you're interested in modifying any of the components in CAD, all of the files are located in the _Solidworks_ folder.